 If your iPhone or iPad continues to have Wi-Fi problems, you can try to reset the router by turning it off for 30 seconds and then turning it on again.

 If you still fail to fix the problem of iPhone iPad Wi-Fi grayed out after performing all the methods above, and your computer or other devices can connect to your Wi-Fi network, you need to go to Apple Store for help.

-If you find your iPhone or iPad keeps disconnecting from Wi-Fi automatically, the first thing you need to ensure your iDevice is in the range of router.
-You know, your iPhone or iPad can't get a signal if it is far from router.
+If you find your iPhone or iPad keeps disconnecting from Wi-Fi automatically, the first thing you need to ensure your iDevice is in the range of the router.
+You know, your iPhone or iPad can’t get a signal if it is far from the router.
 This will make your network unstable, and keep drops Wi-Fi.
-If you ensure your iDevices are within the range of Wi-Fi network, but your iPhone iPad still is stuck on some iOS 10 wifi issue - keeps losing Wi-Fi, here some ways can fix it, you can try them one by one:
+If you ensure your iDevices are within the range of Wi-Fi network, but your iPhone iPad still is stuck on some iOS 14 Wi-Fi issue – keeps losing Wi-Fi, here some ways can fix it, you can try them one by one:

 1) Check and See If There is Something Wrong with Your Wi-Fi Network

 If your iPhone or iPad keeps dropping Wi-Fi, the first thing you need to connect your laptop or other iDevices to the network and see if they also have the same problem.
 If they do, please contact the service provider of your Wi-Fi network and ask for help.
 If they don’t, you need to try the following methods one by one.

 On your iPhone iPad, go to Settings > Wi-Fi > Find your Wi-Fi network > Tap on the info mark> Tap on Renew Lease on the DHCP screen.